 We’ve also found that this kind of learning is remarkably rewarding for students.

-Chartlytics is providing special education teachers with software that enables them to:
+Chartlytics provides special education teachers with a platform that enables you to:

 - Precisely identify target behaviors and IEP goals

 - Quantitatively monitor progress

 - Clearly communicate IEP progress to supervisors and parents.

 After 6 months, you’ll be laughing at how you used to write IEPs—and you'll be changing students' lives.

 You don’t need to change your curriculum.